HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/NOAA-PMEL-OME_Qubit_Quantification_Protocol_BeBOP.md

 - This section contains protocols that should be known to users of this protocol.
 - Include the link to each protocol.
 - Include the version number and release date (if available).
 - Internal/External: "Internal" are derivative or altered protocols, or other protocols in this workflow.
-"External" are protcols from manufacturers or other groups.
+"External" are protocols from manufacturers or other groups.

 | PROTOCOL NAME | LINK         | VERSION      | RELEASE DATE | INTERNAL/EXTERNAL |
 | ------------- | ------------ | ------------ | ------------ | ----------------- |